spustlik/SolutionEx/SolutionExtensions/overview.md

 ### Version history
 * 1.0 - initial version
-* 1.1 - of possible, extension is compiled
+* 1.1 - if possible, extension is compiled
+* 1.2 - Argument support

 ### Ideas
 * Add new extension project using wizard